Fynn9563/VRCX-Image-to-Discord-Uploader/README.md

 - **Easy to Use**: Simple GUI for selecting photos and specifying a Discord webhook.
 - **Metadata Extraction**: Extracts world and player information from VRChat photos when available.
+- **Clickable World ID URLs**: The tool now creates clickable links for world IDs, allowing users to directly open the corresponding VRChat worlds in their browser.
 - **Automatic Compression**: Automatically compresses photos that exceed Discord's size limits.
 - **Webhook Management**: Save and manage multiple webhooks for different Discord channels.
+- **Discord Media Channel Option**: The "Discord Media Channel" checkbox is available for uploads to Discord Media Channels.
+This option enables the tool to handle uploads specifically for this type of channel.

 ## Installation